 Our High Performance Storage System (HPSS) is available for longer-term storage of large data sets and other essential files.
 To copy files to this tape-based system, and to retrieve them later on, you’ll use one of the transfer methods that are explained in our HPSS documentation.

 Many of our users find the data sets in our Research Data Archive and other repositories invaluable in their work.
 These data sets include meteorological and oceanographic observations, operational and reanalysis model outputs, and others that support atmospheric and geosciences research.

-The Consulting Services Group (CSG) provides expert advice about our computing resources and a range of related topics.
+The Consulting Services Group (CSG) provides expert advice about our computing resources and related topics.
 These include programming, optimizing code, data analysis and post-processing, visualization, and mass storage.

 CISL provides training events, workshops, and other presentations each year.
 These include courses that participants can attend on-site or online, and many are recorded for reviewing at any time.
 Check the following links and watch the CISL Daily Bulletin for announcements.

 Working within an HPC resource environment that is shared by dozens of institutions and hundreds of individual users may be quite different from your previous experience.